 My husband says this phrase a lot.
 I get incredibly irritated every time.
 I told him it sounds awfully condescending to me.
 Why not just say,

-"I am mature enough to view this problem that is making you curl into a fetal position and sob as the simple event it is, all contentedly set in its proper place in the universe and I'm cool enough to shrug it off with a flip saying."
+"I am mature enough to view this problem that is making you curl into a fetal position and sob as the simple event it is, all contentedly set in its proper place in the universe and I'm cool enough to shrug it off with a flip saying."or more succinctly,

 "I'm not stupid enough to make a big deal over this."